visserle/AnkiOps/README.md

 ### How do I upgrade AnkiOps to the latest version?

 AnkiOps is in early development, so breaking changes are expected.
-Use `pipx upgrade ankiops` to upgrade AnkiOps.
+Use `uv upgrade ankiops` to upgrade AnkiOps.
 Delete local AnkiOps support files except your Markdown decks, re-initialize the same folder with `ankiops init`, and export from Anki with `ankiops am`.
-If your collection is in Git, inspect the diff before you continue syncing.
+Since all files are git-tracked, you can easily spot any changes and roll back if needed.

 ### What other features are there?